artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    * Examine contents if not performed on first ingest
    * Transfer structure report if not performed on first ingest
    * Extract packages in the AIP and then delete them
-   * Send AIP to backlog for re-arrangement during re-ingest

 Choosing full re-ingest will take you back to the Transfer tab.